Annual Technical Report 2005 on Patent Information Activities submitted by Austria (SCIT/ATR/PI/2005/AT)

 International or regional cooperation in the exchange of machine-readable information, e.g., bibliographic data, abstract and/or full text information

-The Austrian Patent Gazette and the Austrian Utility Model Gazette are mutually exchanged on a bilateral basis with almost all of the PCT Member States.
+As the Austrian Patent Gazette and the Austrian Utility Model Gazette are published on the Homepage most of the countries stop the exchange of paper copies.

 Medium used for exchange of priority documents